khan4019/angular-interview-questions/README.md

 ## Beginners Level

-For the beginners level an interviewer wants to know whether this interviewee is a self learner, trainable.
-Hence he/she might asks question about basic terminology, your ability to build some simple app and high level understanding.
+For the beginners level an interviewer wants to know whether this interviewee is a self-learner, trainable.
+Hence, he/she might ask question about basic terminology, your ability to build some simple app and high level understanding.

 ### Familiarity to Basic Terminology